zalando/skipper/docs/reference/filters.md

 ## uniformRequestLatency

-The uniformRequestLatency filter creates a jitter latency in a uniform distribution for requests.
+The uniformRequestLatency filter introduces uniformly distributed jitter latency within `[mean-delta, mean+delta]` interval for requests.
 The first parameter is the mean and the second is delta.
-In the example we would sleep for 100ms+/-10ms.
+In the example we would sleep for `100ms+/-10ms`.

 Example: